 Some older DSLR images which can still be found in my webpages were taken with a Nikon D70 camera, where I also had replaced the IR-cut filter, and which was my first DSLR, bought in 2004.
 Before that, I was astro-imaging with a Nikon F3 camera on chemical film.

 For rough focusing, I have marked the telescope focusers' drawtubes with the correct focal position for my standard CCD camera with Hα filter.
 Fine focusing with CCD is done manually using a Bahtinov Mask on a bright star within the frame.
-Most often I use a notebook and appropriate software for evaluating the star's diffraction pattern.
+Most often I use a notebook for evaluating the star's diffraction pattern.
 Again, any camera control software which provides the ability to repeatedly download subframes around a star and offers a zoom tool will do.
 An alternative method I use at times for focusing the DSLR cameras employs the camera's LCD screens, with Live View and zooming in on a bright star as much as possible.

 For the Nikon lenses, I have predetermined their exact focus spot by taking a test series of startrail images.
 For the zoom lenses, I have done that at several focal lengths.
 A microscale fixed to the focus ring of each lens provides reference.